nllarson/ojug-groovy-intro/README.md

 # Omaha Java User Group - Intro To Groovy

 # Slide Deck
+Clone Project
+- `cd slides`
+- `npm install`
-Start up the local server, run `npm start`
+- `npm start`

-Open a browser and hit http://localhost:3000, and you are ready to roll
+- Open a browser and hit http://localhost:3000, and you are ready to roll

 #### Controls